zkmopro/flutter-app/README.md

 ### Android

-Open the `./your_flutter_app/android` directory in Android Studio.
-You will be able to browse to the plugin code in `Android` and `Project` view:
+Open the `./android` directory in Android Studio.
+You will be able to browse to the plugin code in `Android` and `Project` view.